 ― tylerw, Thursday, 17 March 2011 17:57 (five years ago) Permalink

-― like working at a jewelry store and not knowing about bracelets (Dr. Superman), Friday, 3 February 2012 07:13 (four years ago) Permalink
+― like working at a jewelry store and not knowing about bracelets (Dr. Superman), Friday, 3 February 2012 07:13 (five years ago) Permalink

 we're getting going on this. she actually seems pretty ready to go, I think it's mainly down to us adjusting to the new lifestyle. diapers are easier!